How Much Do Heat Pumps Cost To Install? Latest Prices For 2023

 Homeowners and landlords will be able to apply for an interest-free loan of up to £38,500 to make improvements to their property by adding energy-efficient, renewable energy technology to the property.

-The amount that can be applied for in regards to air source heat pumps and ground source heat pumps is £10,000.
+The amount that can be applied for in regards to air source heating and hot water, heat pumps and ground source heat pumps is £10,000.
 Payback terms of up to twelve years are available for this amount.

 Eligibility requirements include being a homeowner or private sector landlord in Scotland and having the intention of switching to a renewable energy system.
 Certified installers must be used to carry out the work, and you will have six months to claim and complete the job from when you receive the loan offer.